pagkly/Zed/Investopedia3/Residual Standard Deviation.md

 Residual Standard Deviation
 ## What Is Residual Standard Deviation?

-Residual standard deviation is a statistical term used to describe the difference in [standard deviations](https://www.investopedia.com/terms/s/standarddeviation.asp) of observed values versus predicted values as shown by points in a [regression analysis](https://www.investopedia.com/articles/financial-theory/09/regression-analysis-basics-business.asp).
+Residual standard deviation is a statistical term used to describe the difference in [[standard deviations]](https://www.investopedia.com/terms/s/standarddeviation.asp) of observed values versus predicted values as shown by points in a [[regression analysis]](https://www.investopedia.com/articles/financial-theory/09/regression-analysis-basics-business.asp).

-Regression analysis is a method used in [statistics](https://www.investopedia.com/terms/s/statistics.asp) to show a relationship between two different variables, and to describe how well you can predict the behavior of one variable from the behavior of another.
+Regression analysis is a method used in [[statistics]](https://www.investopedia.com/terms/s/statistics.asp) to show a relationship between two different variables, and to describe how well you can predict the behavior of one variable from the behavior of another.

-Residual standard deviation is also referred to as the standard deviation of points around a fitted line or the [standard error](https://www.investopedia.com/terms/s/standard-error.asp) of estimate.
+Residual standard deviation is also referred to as the standard deviation of points around a fitted line or the [[standard error]](https://www.investopedia.com/terms/s/standard-error.asp) of estimate.

 ### Key Takeaways